-The Trans-Canada highway is an easy drive and well-maintained.
-It sure beats the pot-holed disasters we have in the States.
-After stopping to pick up snacks in Canmore, we passed through the Banff National Park gate to pay for an access permit to all the nearby parks.
+The Trans-Canada highway is an easy drive and incredibly well-maintained.
+It sure beats the potholes we have in the States.
+After stopping to pick up snacks in Canmore, we passed through the Banff National Park gate to pay for an access permit to all 5 National parks.

 Our stay in the town of Field – in Yoho National Park

-We had reservations to stay in Field, at Truffle Pigs Lodge.
-It sits at the end of the road surrounded by tiny cottages (mostly B & B’s or guest houses) next to the Trans-Canada Railroad tracks.
-The town’s population is about 200.
-Truffle Pigs Lodge is a kitschy hideaway with a delightful little bistro.
-A friend of my daughter stayed there a while back and recommended it.
+We booked reservations to stay at the Truffle Pigs Lodge.
+It sits at the end of the road in the town of Field, which has a population of 200.
+The town is a cluster of tiny cottages (mostly B & B’s or guest houses) and is next to the Trans-Canada Railroad tracks.

 A stroll in the rain around Emerald Lake

-The forest surrounding it is a deep green mixture of western red cedar, yew, hemlock and white pine surrounded by craggy peaks with ice on top.
-It’s a truly tranquil environment, and not overly crowded with people like some of the more popular lakes nearby.
+The forest surrounding Emerald Lake is a deep green mixture of western red cedar, yew, hemlock, and white pine surrounded by craggy peaks with ice on top.
+It’s truly a tranquil environment, and not overly crowded with people like some of the more popular lakes nearby.

 Better than Smokey the Bear

 At one point on our hike, a helicopter flew over the lake with a large bucket attached to a line.
-It dipped the bucket into the water, filling it up, and then flew to dump it on a lightning-caused brush fire smoking between two peaks.
-There wasn’t any danger to worry about.
-It seemed like a regular occurrence but I thought it was cool to watch.
+It dipped the bucket into the water, filling it up, and then flew to dump it on a lightning-struck brush fire smoking between two peaks.
+There wasn’t any danger, at the time to worry about.
+It appeared to be a regular occurrence that was cool to watch.

 The magnificence of Takakkaw Falls

 Truffle Pigs Lodge was comfortable, free from crowds, and a perfect base camp except for one thing – the trains.
-I happen to like them, so they didn’t bother me.
-But I have to warn you that they may wake you up at night when they pass through town.
-One of them sounded like chalk screeching across a chalkboard.
+I happen to think they’re cool, so they didn’t bother me.
+But I have to warn you that they may wake you up in the middle of the night when they pass through town.

 We got up early to leave for a hike at Lake Louise but had to pass over the tracks to get to the highway.
 What was sitting in the way?
 A big long train!
 For about 10 minutes we didn’t know if we would be able to get out to meet our guide.
 Finally, it moved. . . slowly. . . but it was a sight to see.

-The only other annoyance is the pervasiveness of mosquitos near the lakes.
+There are also mosquitos near the lakes during the summer.
 They love me and guess who got most of the bites?
-That’s right, me!
 Next time, I’ll take along some repellent.